 Pros:

-- 70+ languages supported.
-The broadest language coverage among dedicated voice AI vendors in this comparison.
+- Broadest language coverage among dedicated voice AI vendors in this comparison.

 - Large voice library.
 10,000+ community voices and cloning options for rapid experimentation.